Marine 0-5 Tottenham: Vinicius hat-trick and history for Devine as Spurs sail through

 Vinicius tapped in again on the rebound after Matt Doherty's side-foot volley from Alli's cross-field dink was parried into his path, and Lucas quickly made it three with a superbly executed free-kick.

-With the game won, Jose Mourinho introduced Devine for the second period and he flashed a fierce shot past Passant at the near post from Lucas' pass on the hour mark.
+With the game won, Jose Mourinho introduced Devine for the second period and he flashed a fierce shot past Passant at the near post from Lucas's pass on the hour mark.

 From there, Spurs were able to take their foot off the pedal a little and coast comfortably into the hat for round four.